BASE RESOURCES LIMITED - Notice of change of Substantial Shareholder

 Notice of change of Substantial Shareholder

-Base Resources Limited (ASX & AIM: BSE) (Base Resources) advises that it has today received notification from Regal Funds Management Pty Ltd (Regal Funds Management) that it has decreased its voting power in Base Resources to 124,549,009 ordinary shares, representing 10.63% of the total Base Resources ordinary shares on issue and constituting a substantial shareholding for the purposes of the AIM Rules for Companies.
+Base Resources Limited (ASX & AIM: BSE) (Base Resources) advises that it has today received notification from FIL Limited that it and its related entities (FIL) have increased their voting power in Base Resources to 117,160,977 ordinary shares, representing 10% of the total Base Resources ordinary shares on issue and constituting a substantial shareholding for the purposes of the AIM Rules for Companies.

 |Number of ordinary shares